CoderDojo-Porirua/minecraft-tutorial/README.md

 Folder paths below are arbitrary, but if you use the defaults, it will mean the steps are easier to follow.

+Some of the downloads below depend on whether you're running 32 or 64 bit Windows - to find out which you're using, go to http://windows.microsoft.com/en-NZ/windows7/find-out-32-or-64-bit.
 ## What do we need to download?
 ### 7-Zip (portable edition)
 - Browse to http://portableapps.com/apps/utilities/7-zip_portable